avidml/website/exampleSite/content/database/_index.md

 AVID is a database of failure modes in general-purpose AI (GPAI) systems, including LLMs, closed-api models, developer tooling, and end-to-end applications and agents.
 The two base data classes are **Report** and **Vulnerability**.
 A *report* captures one concrete occurrence with supporting evidence; a *vulnerability* (vuln) captures a recurring failure mode.

+> Older AVID records (before 2025) were curated under a broader AI/ML scope; these should be interpreted as legacy entries relative to the current GPAI-focused scope.

+The definition of an "AI vulnerability" is still evolving across the ecosystem, so AVID currently uses a working definition.
+In this release, we are prioritizing report-level evidence and have not yet published new vulnerability records.

 Records in this database can be mapped to multiple taxonomy frameworks.
 The AVID taxonomy is one reference taxonomy in a broader taxonomy library.
 To learn more about the database and usage, refer to our [documentation](https://avidml.gitbook.io/).

 ## Reports